Seeed-Studio/RFBee/README.md

 ----

 This software is written by community contributors and modified by seeed studio.<br>
-It is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+It is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php) by getting grant from the author.
 Check License.txt for more information.<br>

 Contributing to this software is warmly welcomed.
 You can do this basically by<br>
 [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above<br>